Alexander II of Kakheti: Early reign and political alliances

 Alexander was a son of King Levan of Kakheti by his first wife Tinatin Gurieli.
 Upon Levan's death in 1574, Alexander secured his succession in a power struggle with his half-brothers – El-Mirza and Kaikhosro – and their party.
-He was aided by his kinsman and western neighbor, David XI of Kartli (Daud Khan), who sent auxiliary troops under the princes Bardzim Amilakhvari and Elizbar of the Ksani, and helped Alexander crush the opponents at the Battle of Torgi.
+He was aided by his kinsman and western neighbor, David XI, who sent auxiliary troops under the princes Bardzim Amilakhvari and Elizbar of the Ksani, and helped Alexander crush the opponents at the Battle of Torgi.

+Alexander ("Iskander") II, enthroned in a 1598 miniature from the Secaatname.

 Alexander II continued a traditional policy of his predecessors aimed at keeping peace with the neighbors of Kakheti.
 This, for the time being, secured the economic stability and prosperity in the kingdom.
 However, he faced a difficult task of maneuvering between the Ottomans and Safavid Iran as both empires vied for the hegemony in the Caucasus.
 Although Alexander was initially a vassal, at least nominally, of the Safavids, he repudiated his allegiance to the Shah of Iran and accepted the Ottoman suzerainty when the latter empire gained the upper hand in 1578.
 The move did not prevent, however, Kakheti from being attacked by the mountainous subjects of the Shamkhal of Tarki who was apparently instigated by the Ottoman agents.
 Alexander decided to resume his father's efforts to establish alliance with the Tsardom of Russia.
 After exchanging ambassadors in 1586–1587, Alexander received the protection of Tsar Feodor I of Russia, signing the Book of Pledge in 1589.
 Russian troops were sent against the shamkhal in a brief campaign of 1592.
 Little else came of the Russian promises, leading to a series of complaints by Alexander to the tsar's ambassadors.

 Between 1596 and 1597, envoys of Alexander II, Simon I of Kartli, and Manuchehr of Samtshke arrived at the Safavid court, including slave boys and girls, who were entertained by Prince Constantine (also known as Kunstandil), the son of Alexander II himself, who had been brought up at the Safavid court.